 The goal of the project was to improve the rail corridor in order to allow for all-electric train service, increase top speeds to 110 mph and add train frequencies including express options.
 As part of these efforts, the electric system to power the trains was replaced and continuous welded rail and concrete ties were installed.
 Following the completion of work in 2006, ridership subsequently spiked at many stations along the Keystone Corridor, including Coatesville.

 In summer 2013, the Chester County Economic Development Council announced the selection of a developer for a project to revitalize the Coatesville station area.
-Although total costs will be dependant on final design and engineering estimates, the Pennsylvania Department of Transportation (PennDOT) has pledged approximately $20 million to the project, and an additional $700,000 had been made available via the Chester County Community Revitalization Program.
+Although total costs will be dependent on final design and engineering estimates, the Pennsylvania Department of Transportation (PennDOT) has pledged approximately $20 million to the project, and an additional $700,000 had been made available via the Chester County Community Revitalization Program.

 Under the plan, a new universally accessible station with parking would be built just east of the historic depot, along the tracks between Third and Fourth Avenues.
 The old depot would be rehabilitated and repurposed for another use to be determined by market analysis.
 To reinforce the connection between the station area and the principal commercial corridor along the Lincoln Highway, Third Avenue would receive new streetscaping to include trees, plantings, sidewalks, lights and other amenities.
 Ultimately, planners hope that these investments will encourage transit oriented development near the station with residential, commercial and office space within easy walking distance.